lewis-holmes-98/com617group10/README.md

 Access the [Snowcore App](https://snowcore.herokuapp.com/).

+You should receive an email upon signing up with an account.
+If this does not happen, Outlook has probably detected our email as spam and blocked it from sending.

 ## Running the app locally
 1. `npm install`
 2. `npm run seed` if the database has not been seeded already.